Bigsby/Xamarin.Forms.OAuth/README.md

 # Supported Providers

-Here is the list of the OAuth providers suported out-of-the-box (* implemented according to documentation but not tested):
+Here is the list of the OAuth providers suported out-of-the-box:
-* Amazon *
+* Amazon
+* Facebook
+* Google
+* Microsoft

+Implemented but not tested:
 * Box *
 * Dropbox *
-* Facebook
 * GitHub *
-* Google
 * Instagram *
 * LinkedIn *
-* Microsoft
 * ReddIt *
 * StackExchange *
 * Twitter *